Lato-org/lato/README.md

 The idea behind Lato is to create an eco-system of engines that can improve the functionalities of the panel.
 The following engines are already available:

 - [LatoSpaces](https://github.com/Lato-org/lato_spaces): A simple engine to manage multiple workspaces in the panel with user invitation and workspace roles;
+- [LatoSettings](https://github.com/Lato-org/lato_settings): A simple engine to manage application settings from the UI panel;

 ## Installation
 Add required dependencies to your application's Gemfile: